clarotech/UkCoreSdkDocs/docs/extensions/CadavericDonor.md

 # CadavericDonor

-The SDK supports this FHIR R4 extension via the methods below.
+The SDK supports this FHIR R4 extension for the [Patient](/docs/resources/res-patient) resource.

 ## URL Definition